dennwc/metasearch/README.md

-# Metasearch engine in Go
+# Meta search engine in Go

+## Status

+The package is in Alpha state, APIs may change.

 ## Supported providers